Tannahsheen/ad-user-echo-check/README.md

 This tool:
 - Enumerates AD users via LDAP (with credentials) or SMB null session.
 - Exports sAMAccountName values to `user-export.txt`.
-- Attempts exactly one SMB login per user with password equal to their username (e.g., `alice:alice`).
+- Attempts exactly one SMB login per user with password equal to their username (e.g., `boardroom:boardroom`).
 This is NOT brute forcing.

 Only use with explicit authorization.